Types of Arduino Boards – Quick Comparison on Specification and Features

 Arduino Nano

 Arduino Nano is a small breadboard-friendly version of Arduino UNO.
-It has more or less functionality of the Arduino UNO but in a small form factor.
+It has more or less the functionality of the Arduino UNO but in a small form factor.
 The only major differences from UNO are the lack of a DC power jack, the usage of a Mini USB port instead of a USB B port, and the USB-TTL converter chip.
 Nano uses an FT232, a dedicated USB-UART bridge chip from FTDI instead of an ATMega16U2.
-It is also a very popular choice among the developers just like UNO because of its small size and cheap price.
+It is also a very popular choice among developers just like UNO because of its small size and cheap price.

 Arduino PRO Mini